Rugby union in Romania: European club tournaments

 In 1995, the first ever Heineken Cup match took place in Romania when Toulouse took on RCJ Farul Constanța.
 Since the inaugural season, Romanian teams have not taken part in the Heineken Cup.

-Instead of playing in the Heineken Cup, Romanian teams had qualified and took part in the European Challenge Cup nearly every single season since its inception apart from the 2000−01, 2003−04 seasons and 2004−05 seasons. where București Wolves took part in the competition, as an alternative to the team that would win the Romanian Rugby Championship.
+Instead of playing in the Heineken Cup, Romanian teams had qualified and took part in the European Challenge Cup nearly every single season since its inception apart from the 2000−01, 2003−04 seasons and 2004−05 seasons, where the Bucharest Wolves took part in the competition as an alternative to the team that would win the Liga Națională de Rugby.

-București Wolves was a team that was formed by the FRR as an alternative to the team that would win the Romanian Rugby Championship to play in European competitions, due to the decreasing levels of competitiveness from the Romanian teams in the Challenge Cup, and would consist of rugby union players playing in the domestic Romanian championship.
-They played in the European Shield in 2004−05, and have played in every single Challenge Cup between 2005 and 2014, when the team was ultimately dissolved in favour for the champions of Romania to represent Romania in European competitions instead.
+The Bucharest Wolves was a team that was formed by the FRR as an alternative to the team that would win the Liga Națională de Rugby to play in European competitions (due to the decreasing levels of competitiveness from the Romanian teams in the Challenge Cup) and would consist of rugby union players playing in the domestic Romanian championship.
+They played in the European Shield in 2004−05 and have played in every single Challenge Cup between 2005 and 2014, when the team was ultimately dissolved in favour for the champions of Romania to represent Romania in European competitions instead.

 Popularity

-In the 1980s, the country reached its peak in the sport as the national team managed to defeat teams such as Wales, Scotland and France who all played in the Five Nations Championship.
+In the 1980s, the country reached its peak in the sport as the national team managed to defeat teams such as Wales, Scotland and France, who all played in the Five Nations Championship.

-Not only that, the national team would become more and more popular among Romanians and as a result, the country had more than 12,000 players playing rugby and 110 rugby. clubs.
+Not only that, the national team would become more and more popular among Romanians and as a result, the country had more than 12,000 players playing rugby and 110 rugby clubs.

-Yet, after the fall of Communism, Romanian rugby union suffered a drastic financial shortfall.
-Although its popularity – which has never been comparable with that of football or handball – had not diminished however.
+Yet, after the fall of communism, Romanian rugby union suffered a drastic financial shortfall.
+However, its popularity – which has never been comparable with that of football or handball – has not been diminished.

 According to World Rugby, Romania has 113 rugby union clubs and approximately 25,000 rugby players, 9,810 of which are registered players (most of these players are male and only a small fraction of these players are female).